Indigenous peoples in India

 India has several laws and constitutional provisions, such as the Fifth Schedule for mainland India and the Sixth Schedule for certain areas of north-east India, which recognize indigenous peoples’ rights to land and self-governance.
 The laws aimed at protecting indigenous peoples have, however, numerous shortcomings and their implementation is far from satisfactory.

-The Indian government voted in favour of the UNDRIP in the UN General Assembly.
+The Indian government voted in favour of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) in the UN General Assembly in 2007.
 However, it does not consider the concept of “indigenous peoples”, and thus the UNDRIP, applicable to India.
+Yearly update

 Link to article on the term "Adivasi" (Indigenous)